īkṣater nāśabdam - Brahman is knowable

 īkṣater nāśabdam

-iksateh: because it is seen; na: not; asabdam: indescribable by words.
+iksateh: because it is seen (that the scriptures describe Him as possessing positive attributes); na: not; asabdam: indescribable by words.

-Brahman is not indescribable by words, because it is seen He is vividly described in the scriptures.
+Brahman is not indescribable by words, for it is seen that He is vividly described in the scriptures.

 This idea appears to be supported by several passages of the scriptures: